ec20468/Naughts-And-Crosses/README.md

 This project was built to practice handling state management in React, and I also wanted to implement a simple game logic to improve my understanding of React hooks and component design.

 ### What I Set Out to Build
-I aimed to build a functional Tic-Tac-Toe game using React, focusing on applying core React concepts and software development principles.
+I aimed to build a functional Naughts and Crosses game using React, focusing on applying core React concepts and software development principles.
 The project was designed to enhance my understanding of:

   - **Component-based Architecture**: Breaking the game into reusable components like `Player`, `GameBoard`, and `Log` for better organization and maintainability.